nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 to deploy on a webserver on the cloud.
 It is hoped to also deliver this as a Docker Project

 We are not ready to accept developers to join this team yet, as we are still building the Master Branch.

+## Latest News
+Date : 15th June 2020
+Anouncement: As of today we have promoted our froject to release version : **1.0.1-SNAPSHOT** The software is now available as a self-contained JAR file:**spring-boot-kanban-board.jar**

 ## Free Open Source FOS
 This project is Free Open Source code FOS